jmrapp1/NitroNet/README.md

 NitroNet
 =================

 This library is used to simplify networking applications.
 It is multiplatform, supports UDP, TCP and HTTP, has the ability to implement encryption of packets, includes packet corruption handling, packet streaming, SQL support, and much more.
-This library will allow you to take full control of any application that needs to have some type of networking aspect implemented in it.
+This library will allow you to take full control of any application that needs to have some type of networking implemented into it.

 Starting A Server
 =================